Are you eligible for AHCIP? Registration requirements

-No eligible Alberta resident with appropriate documentation will be denied coverage.
+All eligible Alberta residents with appropriate documentation will be provided coverage.

 An eligible resident of Alberta is a person who is:

 - Legally entitled to be or to remain in Canada and makes his/her permanent home in Alberta;